Sports-related traumatic brain injury: Helmets

 Throughout the progression of contact sports, there have been continual innovations in protective gear, especially in terms of limiting head and neck traumas.
 The earliest known use of football helmets is documented in an 1893 Army–Navy game.
 Early helmets were typically only constructed of leather padding.
 Throughout the early 1900s helmets developed to include metal and plastics to better protect the player.
 In 1939 helmets became mandatory for college players, and a year later the NFL adopted the same policy.
 The increasing development and standardization of helmets along with rule changes that would protect players, would eventually cut down on head and neck traumas.

 Like the NFL the NHL took steps to protecting players by mandating helmets in 1979.
 As of 2009 about 60% of NHL players wore a half visor for upper face protection.

 In 2012 testing was conducted on a new type of helmet which battles rotational acceleration which is linked closer to concussions than typical impacts.
 This helmet is called the Multidirectional Impact Protection System (MIPS).
 This new generation of helmet was shown to decrease rotational acceleration by 55% compared to the traditional football helmet.

 Mouth guards

 Many sports including football, ice hockey, lacrosse, field hockey, and boxing implemented mandatory mouth guard policies during the 1960s and '70s.
 These policies were introduced to cut down on a player's chance of orofacial injury and concussions.
 Several studies conducted in many various professional and collegiate sports have yet to validate the claim that mouth guards cut down on concussions; although a study conducted by the NHL showed that symptom severity had significantly decreased with the use of mouth guards.
+In addition to equipment, there have been studies which have pointed to the effectiveness of modifying and enforcing rules as interventions which have the strongest evidentiary basis when it comes to preventing concussions in sports.
+According to a systematic review conducted in 2023, while equipment does play some role in minimizing mild TBI incidents, rule modification has emerged as the most effective preventive measure in existence.
+In addition to rule modification, the study also considered neuromuscular training programs and education campaigns as alternative prevention methods.